KateThePrincess/color-palette-generator/README.md

 # Color Palette Generator

-Color Palette Generator is a web application built with **JavaScript** and **CSS** that allows users to generate color palettes easily.
+Color Palette Generator is a web application built with **React** and **CSS** that allows users to generate color palettes easily.
 The tool lets you explore a variety of colors for web design, graphic design, or any creative project, making it perfect for designers and developers looking to find the right colors quickly.

 ## 🚀 Features